YiMihi/elm-with-jwt/outline.md

 - Introduction
     - About Elm
         - Created by Evan Czaplicki (a JS programmer)
-            - Gradual learning (the idea that you can be productive before diving deep) _this is a big one_
+        - Gradual learning (the idea that you can be productive before diving deep) and usage-driven design
-            - Communication (this section should be brief)
-                - "Stateless function" (JS deals with state in functions, Elm doesn't) (???)
-                - Easy to refactor
+            - Start with Minimum Viable Solution (it's often enough; keep it simple)
+            - The Elm Architecture: start with simple setup: model, update, view wrapped in a module and importable
+            - [Compiler errors for humans](http://elm-lang.org/blog/compiler-errors-for-humans) with helpful hints and suggestions
-                - Reliable (no runtime errors)
+        - Reliable (no RTEs) - errors at compile time prevent errors at runtime
-                - "Callbacks" (<- monad): `andThen : Maybe a -> (a -> Maybe b) -> Maybe b` chaining computations that may fail
-                - Obvious names (`elm-package`, `elm-make`, `elm-html`, `elm-markdown`)
-            - Culture "Make Stuff!"
+        - Culture
             - Slack
             - NoRedInk (SF) using Elm in production
             - Styleguide (layouting, whitespace, chunking, newlines) [Styleguide](http://elm-lang.org/docs/style-guide)
-            - Usage-Driven Design
-                - Start with Minimum Viable Solution (it's often enough; keep it simple)
-                - The Elm Architecture: start with simple setup: model, update, view wrapped in a module and importable
-                - [Compiler errors for humans](http://elm-lang.org/blog/compiler-errors-for-humans) with helpful hints and suggestions
     - About JSON Web Tokens
 - Installing Elm
     - How to install Elm globally: `npm install -g elm`